 - Are intended for healthcare workers, including N95 respirators or surgical masks

-Evaluation is on-going but effectiveness is unknown at this time
+Face shields are not recommended.
+Evaluation of face shields is ongoing, but effectiveness is unknown at this time.

 - If you wear glasses, find a mask that fits closely over your nose or one that has nose wire to limit fogging

 - If you are able, find a mask that is made for children

 - If you can't find a mask that is made for children, check to be sure the mask fits snugly over the nose and mouth and under the chin

 - Do not put on children younger than 2 years old